 New Knowledge of the White Wine Making Process to Avoid Reduction

-To master and successfully nurture white dry wine on coarse lees means to prevent the appearance of reductive sulfur, volatile aromas during the course of alcoholic fermentation, which is often perceived as unpleasant.
+To master and successfully nurture dry white wine on coarse lees means to prevent the appearance of reductive sulfur and volatile aromas during the course of alcoholic fermentation, which is often perceived as unpleasant.

 Sulfur substances, which represent reductive aromas, are divided into two groups.
 Heavier flavorings with a boiling point above 90 ° C and lighter flavorings with a boiling point below 90 ° C. Among the heavier aromas, methionol with a 1200 μg / L detection threshold is found in wine and plays an important role in the negative reduction of wine.
 E.g., at 838 μg / L, the wine is detected, and at 1776 μg / L, it is very reductive.
 Yeasts produce Methionol during alcoholic fermentation, and its content remains stable in wine during care.
 It smells unpleasant – after-boiled cabbage (Lavigne et al., 2002, 87–92).

 Other sulfur compounds that belong to the reductive process are mainly hydrogen sulfide (H2S), methanethiol (CH3SH) with a boiling point of 6 ° C, and less frequently onion-scented Ethanethiol (CH3CH2SH) with a boiling point of 35 ° C. These substances are mainly the result of yeast metabolism, and the amount increases during wine care, especially if the wine is still on coarse lees.